Sarah627/Java_miniatures/README.md

 - You can declare local variables with the same name in different blocks within a method.
 However, you cannot declare the same local variable twice in the **same block** or in **nested blocks**.
 In nested blocks, this is not allowed because the variable declared in the outer block remains accessible within the inner block.
 On the other hand, if the variable is declared in the inner block, it will not be accessible outside that block.

 #### 7. Stepwise Refinement:
-- The first step in developing a software is to understand the abstraction cocnept.
+- The first step in developing a software is to understand the abstraction concept.
 - The concept is already introduced earlier in the chapter [abstraction](#abstraction).
 - Abstraction concept is achieved using `encapsulation`, **encapsulation** is hiding the implementation details from the user, thus if the implementation changed for any reason, the user is not aware he/she just keep using the method or the class.

-- A key point in designing large programs is to divide the program into sub-proograms using divide-and-conquer approach or commonly known by `stepwise refinement`.
+- A key point in designing large programs is to divide the program into sub-programs using divide-and-conquer approach or commonly known by `stepwise refinement`.
 - You can follow `top-down` design strategy to develop the program.
-- To make problem solving flow as smoothly as possible, you'll apply method abstraction concept to isolate details from design and only later implements the details either using bottom-up/top-up approaches.
+- To make problem-solving flow as smoothly as possible, you'll apply method abstraction concept to isolate details from design and only later implements the details either using bottom-up/top-up approaches.

 ##### Student portal example: